 Catalyst films are created to represent a diversity of voices.
-Since they are short, they cannot be representative of every possible viewpoint, but they do offer short clips of multiple patients dealing with a similar diagnosis, with the goal of presenting a balanced perspective.
+Since they are short, they can't represent of every possible viewpoint, but they do offer short clips of multiple patients dealing with a similar diagnosis, with the goal of presenting a balanced perspective.
 This can be hard to find other places.